🦷Teeth Bonding Vs Veneers: Which One To Choose?

 AspectBondingVeneers

-Materials UsedComposite resin is applied directly to the tooth.Porcelain or ceramic is used, custom-made to fit the tooth.
+Materials UsedA composite resin is directly put onto the tooth.Porcelain or ceramic material is being used and custom-made to perfectly fit the tooth.

 Durability and Longevity: Bonding Vs Veneers